code-by-matt/flowerpower/README.md

 ...
 ```

-First I packaged up the data into two big numpy arrays so that it's compatible with scikit-learn.
-I stored the first four columns of the data in a 150-by-4 array called `features.npy`, and I stored the fifth column in a 150-by-1 array called `classes.npy`.
+I saved the first four columns of the data in a 150-by-4 numpy array called `features.npy`, and I stored the fifth column in a 150-by-1 numpy array called `classes.npy`.

 ```python
 import numpy